1. Learn

 The NTAG424, NTAG426, NTAG223 and NTAG224 NFC chips contains a special feature allowing sections of data to be encrypted and securely appended to the URL of the tag.
 This then allows the tags to be used for NFC Tag authentication where the tags cannot easily be replicated.

 It's a very advanced feature and requires substantial knowledge to both encode the tags and to authenticate the tags.
-However, the NTAG413 and NTAG424 are among the latest generation of authentication tags and we'd expect to see more variants soon.
+However, the NTAG424 are among the latest generation of authentication tags and we'd expect to see more variants soon.

 Common features